mayanksinha900/Portfolio-Projects/Readme.md

 ---
 Repository displaying basic skills and projects completed for academic, self-learnig and presentation purposes.
 All the projects are done in iPython Notebooks.
 <!---
+Checking changes.
 To checkout the essence of the projects and browing the portfolio visually, checkout mayanksinha900.github.io.
 Check 1
 Instructions for Running Python Notebooks Locally Install dependencies using requirements.txt.